 Frame Assembly From Kit Form

-If you’re frame was supplied in kit form, you are encouraged to carefully read the below instructions to correctly assemble the outer frame.
+If your frame was supplied in kit form, you are encouraged to carefully read the below instructions to correctly assemble the outer frame.

 Step 1: Parts Box

-If your bifolding doors have been supplied in kit form, you will receive a parts box which include the following:
+If your bifolding doors have been supplied in kit form, you will receive a parts box which includes the following:

 - 4 x silver tensions blocks per corner (total of 16 per panel)

 - 2 x final fixing screw per hinge

 - 8 x packers per panels

 - 4 x 50mm screws if you’ve opted for a low threshold

 Step 2: Remove Packaging